knockknockyoo/crdc-datahub-models/CDS/3.1.2/README.md

 ### The Graph-Based Data Model

 Many CRDC data models are graph-based, where nodes are functionally equivalent to the tables of a traditional relational database, and the properties within each node effectively represent what would be columns or fields in the corresponding table, with relationships stored at the level of individual records.
 This approach allows CRDC to support a large number of different study and data types including cross-sectional studies aimed at answering questions concerning basic cancer biology and the mechanisms by which malignancies develop, and longitudinal clinical trials assessing therapeutic interventions.
-Accordingly, although no single study is likely to propagate data into every node, let alone every property within every node, the data model has sufficient inherent flexibility to accommodate any given type of cnacer study.
+Accordingly, although no single study is likely to propagate data into every node, let alone every property within every node, the data model has sufficient inherent flexibility to accommodate any given type of cancer study.

 ### Node Categories